 Pvt.
 Edward L. DeGroot was born

-on January 10, 1919, in Franksville, Wisconsin, to Peter and Mary
+on January 10, 1919, in Franksville, Wisconsin, to

-Barth-DeGroot.
-He was the third oldest of
+Peter and Mary Barth-DeGroot.
+He was the

-the couple's seven children.
-In 1940, his
+third oldest of the couple's seven children.

 a grocery store when the draft act took affect.

 Ed and his friends were sent to the recruit center at Fort Sheridan, Illinois.
-After three days, he was informed that he had been assigned to Company A of the 192nd Tank Battalion which was training at Fort Knox, Kentucky.
+After three days there, he was informed that he had been assigned to Company A of the 192nd Tank Battalion which was training at Fort Knox, Kentucky.
 Ed was sent to Fort Knox without his brother or his three friends; so much for promises made by the Army.

 Ed and the other new members of the 192nd were not put into their new companies immediately.
 Instead, they lived in tents and received their training by sergeants assigned to the 192nd.
 Ed recalled that Ben Morin was one of the sergeants assigned this job.

 As a member of A Company, Ed was trained as a tank driver and was assigned to the tank of Sgt.
 Herb Durner.
-Other members of the crew were Ken Squire, who was the radio operator, and Bob Boehm, the gunner.
+Other members of the crew were Cpl.
+Ken Squire, who was the radio operator, and Pvt.
+Bob Boehm, the gunner.
 As Ed looked back on this training, he concluded that it was of some value, but it was totally inappropriate for combat in the jungle.

 With the 192nd, Ed went on maneuvers in

-Louisiana.
-It was after the maneuver on
+Patton.
+It was after the maneuvers the

 was sent to the Barrio of Dau, on December 12th, so

 it could protect a highway and railroad against

 incident, that took place December 23rd and 24th,

-caught behind enemy lines.
-This resulted in
+behind enemy lines.
+This resulted in the

-successfully crossed the river in the Bayambang
+crossed the river in the Bayambang Province.

 Ed was involved in numerous engagements as Company A was assigned the duty of protecting the west coast of Bataan from Japanese invasion.
 It was during this duty, that Company A would engage the enemy, who had landed troops behind the Filipino and American lines, in what was to become known as the Battle of the Points.